tnzgroup/tnzapi-dotnet/README.md

 ### API Credentials

-The `TNZAPI` needs your TNZ API credentials (TNZ Auth Tokens).
+The `TNZAPI.NET` needs your TNZ API credentials (TNZ Auth Tokens).
 You can either pass these directly to the constructor (see the code below) or via environment variables.

 ```dotnet